Malltip/iOSInterview/README.md

 In order to be considered for the iOS position, you must complete the following steps.

-*Note: This task should take no longer than 1-2 hours at most.*
+*Note: This task should take no longer than 30 minutes to 1 hour at most.*

 Prerequisites
 =============